draiN-NEO/sonic-unleashed-decompilation/README.md

-# Sonic Unleashed/Sonic World Adevnture
+# Sonic Unleashed/Sonic World Adventure
 This is a **very early** WIP decompilation of the Xbox 360 version of Sonic Unleashed.

 ## Current Status - Stub